OSHA’s Message and Recommendations to Employers Regarding Heat

 Heat dissipation, the body's natural ability to shed excess heat through sweat, is what’s needed to maintain a healthy internal body temperature.

-However, if heat dissipation does not happen quickly enough, which is often the result of dehydration and lack of proper acclimatization, the internal body temperature will keep rising to dangerous levels without intervention.
+However, if heat dissipation does not occur quickly enough, often the result of dehydration and inadequate acclimatization, the body's internal temperature will continue to rise to dangerous levels without intervention.

 Exertional heat illness is the kind that comes from exertion, being the metabolic heat that’s generated by heavy muscle use and activity in the body.
-Since this type of illness depends on the individual's metabolism and acclimation to high temperatures, this is the most dangerous as it is dependent on the particular person.
+Since this type of illness depends on the individual's metabolism and acclimation to high temperatures, it is the most dangerous, as it varies from person to person.

-If the individual has a slow metabolism or pre-existing condition that makes them susceptible to heat, they have a higher risk of suffering from heat-related illness.
+If the individual has a slow metabolism or a pre-existing condition that makes them susceptible to heat, they are at higher risk of heat-related illness.

-This type of heat illness even depends on body mass index and people with higher BMI or other genetic conditions that make the body more vulnerable to heat are also at increased risk for heat-related illness as well.
+This type of heat illness even depends on body mass index, and people with higher BMI or other genetic conditions that make the body more vulnerable to heat are also at increased risk for heat-related illness.

 The other type of heat-related illness is environmental.

-This type of illness comes from ambient conditions with high heat and relative community.
-This type of heat-illness can occur anywhere as it involves heat waves, urban heat islands, and even hot motor vehicles.
+This type of illness results from ambient conditions of high heat and high relative humidity.
+This type of heat illness can occur anywhere, as it involves heat waves, urban heat islands, and even hot motor vehicles.

-This is the easiest heat-related illness to avoid as paying attention to weather alerts and proper cooling systems can lower the risks of environmental heat illness.
+This is the easiest heat-related illness to avoid, as paying attention to weather alerts and using proper cooling systems can reduce the risk.

-Both illnesses combined are dangerous but when solutions to each are considered and united, it is easier to cool workers down more rapidly.
-A way to combine both of these is by ensuring there are proper cooling methods including shade and air conditioning as well as proper hydration and heat acclimation.
+Both illnesses combined are dangerous, but when solutions to each are considered and united, it is easier to cool workers down more rapidly.
+A way to combine both is to ensure proper cooling methods, including shade and air conditioning, as well as proper hydration and heat acclimation.

-When combined, the prevention of reducing heat-related illnesses in the workplace is diminished.
+When combined, the prevention of heat-related illnesses in the workplace is diminished.

 A way for employers to prevent heat-related illness is by having an active managerial commitment to providing the most effective controls and strategies.